Using excel techniques to analyse data - Intermediate

-This one day course offers quick tips to better utilising the power of Excel.
+This one day course offers quick tips to utilise the power of Excel.

 This course involves; analysing large data sets, familiarity with a variety of reporting tools, array formulae and CSE keystrokes, nesting functions, data manipulation and text extraction, as well as scenario analysis and macro automation.

 Who should attend

 This course is aimed at those using Excel on a regular basis wishing to learn more about performing various forms of analysis.
 Also support staff, finance professionals and analysts wanting to increase their functional knowledge of Excel.

 The attendee list for this event is exclusively available to CAs.

 To connect with other CAs in your community attending this event sign into icas.com

 Our technology courses include excel training and financial modelling which covers practical scenarios which delegates are likely to encounter in the work place.
 The excel trainers are talented course designers and presenters with experience spanning over three decades.

 The Financial Modelling team specialise in training in corporate finance and modelling.
 In addition, they have completed a number of consulting assignments in the financial modelling field.